Lebanon's Hariri says not candidate for own succession - France 24

 But he said his name was drawing too much opposition for him to be a candidate when official consultations to pick a new line-up begin on Thursday.

-"I have strived to meet their demand for a government of experts, which I saw as the only option to address the serious social and economic crisis our country faces," he said.
+"I have strived to meet their demand for a government of experts, which I saw as the only option to address the serious social and economic crisis our country faces," Hariri said.

-"I announce I will not be a candidate to form the next government," Hariri said in a statement.
+"I announce I will not be a candidate to form the next government," he said in a statement.

 Lebanon's economy has been sliding towards default in recent weeks but the main political parties have so far failed to respond to calls from the street and international partners by forming a credible cabinet capable of undertaking key reforms.